Places to Visit in India

 I’ve been incredibly impressed by the Taj Mahal every time I’ve visited.
 The key is to get there early, like half an hour before it opens.
 When the gate is open, walk quickly to the main gateway, stop for a few photos with no one in them, and then walk around to the right and enter the mosque.
 You’ll be alone, except for the caretaker.
 Enjoy the view from there for a while and then walk over to the Taj.
 As long as you stay ahead of the crowds you’ll have a far more intimate experience than if you join the masses later in the day.
 Sunset isn’t a bad time to visit, but there can still be large groups of people around.
 Sunrise is safer…if you’re fast.
 And it’s interesting to walk around on the other side of the river as well, both in the gardens and near the villages – it gives you a different perspective of the mausoleum and life in the shadow of the Taj.

-Mumbai was a study in contrasts.
-I was staying at the amazing Taj Mahal Palace hotel but spent many of my days touring the ghats and slums of the city.
+Mumbai is a study in contrasts.
+I love staying at the amazing Taj Mahal Palace hotel, but then I spend my days touring the ghats and slums of the city.
 If Rajasthan gives you a feel for rural India, Mumbai brings you right back to the Indian cityscape, to the masses of people and frenetic energy.
-Touring the slums didn’t feel exploitative.
-I was impressed with the work ethic – everyone working hard for very little money – and the kids everywhere, seemingly happy hanging out, helping with the work or (mostly) playing street cricket.
-I enjoyed exploring around the Taj Mahal Hotel, the area in and around Crawford Market, the Sassoon Docks fish bazaar early in the day (no photos allowed), cricket in the park and the ghats.
+Touring the slums never feels exploitative to me.
+I’m so impressed with the work ethic – everyone working hard for very little money – and the kids everywhere, seemingly happy hanging out, helping with the work or playing street cricket.
+I enjoy exploring around the Taj Mahal Hotel, the area in and around Crawford Market, the Sassoon Docks fish bazaar early in the day (no photos allowed), cricket in the park and the ghats.

 An Indian Wedding

 Who wouldn’t want to attend an Indian wedding?
-I was lucky enough to be invited to a royal wedding in Jodhpur earlier this year and wrote up a blog post about the experience – here.
+I was lucky enough to be invited to a royal wedding in Jodhpur and wrote up a blog post about the experience – here.
 I highly recommend the experience!
 If anyone is planning an amazing wedding in India, please invite me!
 I’d seriously love to attend.

 Pushkar Camel Fair